dwyl/phoenix-liveview-realtime-cursor-tracking-tutorial/README.md

 can check [our tutorial](https://github.com/dwyl/learn-tailwind) for a primer.

-The reason we are using TailwindCSS is is to showcase you how to also integrate a *mature* styling library and get it running with Phoenix so you can create your own awesome and beautiful web pages :smile:.
+The reason we are using TailwindCSS is to showcase you how to also integrate a *mature* styling library and get it running with Phoenix so you can create your own awesome and beautiful web pages :smile:.

 #### Installing TailwindCSS
-Let's first add the TailwindCSS depedency to our project, by opening the `mix.exs` file and adding the following line to the `deps` section:
+Let's first add the TailwindCSS dependency to our project, by opening the `mix.exs` file and adding the following line to the `deps` section: